Have your say on planning applications

 Data protection

-Planning is a statutory function and any information is held on the lawful basis of public task (in accordance with the Town and Country Planning Act 1990, as amended, related orders and regulations).
-When you make a comment on a planning application, your name, address and contact details will be saved in our files, electronic and paper.
+When you make a comment on a planning application (known as a representation), your name, address and contact details will be saved in our files, electronic and paper.
 We do this so we can notify you of amendments to the proposal, the outcome of the application, if an appeal is lodged against the application, and subsequent applications in respect of the site.

-Comments may be anonymously quoted within an officer's report, but usually the report contains broad themes from all the comments received.
-Comments are kept at least four years after the application has been determined and it is possible they are retained longer in certain circumstances, such as when an application goes to appeal.
+Representations may also be anonymously quoted within an officer's report, but usually the report contains broad aggregated themes from all the representations received.

 For more details see our privacy policy.